Builder and IDE logos with a launch-ready vibe coding setup

 Google Antigravity

-Designed around “Artifacts” (plans, screenshots, walkthroughs, recordings) so you can verify outcomes
+Designed around plans, screenshots, walkthroughs, and recordings so you can verify what the agent claims it did.

 Google’s agent-first development platform for delegating real engineering work to autonomous coding agents.
 Built around projects, artifacts, browser and terminal actions, and multi-agent orchestration instead of simple inline code suggestions.